sleevs/Design-Pattern/README.md

       - Motivation:

            Providing a mechanism to create new objects by cloning or copying existing object .
 The Prototype pattern aims to improve performance , reduce resource consumption , and promote code reusability.
-      - Solution:

                 Performance improvement , reduce code duplication , flexibility , simplified.
 Overall , the Proptotype pattern address the problem of resource-intensive object creation , motivates efficient object cloning and offers a solution that improves performance and promotes code reusability.

   -  [Singleton](https://github.com/sleevs/Design-Pattern/blob/master/creational/Singleton.cpp)